ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

                "my-scripts/general"))
 ```

-Then let’s populate the file `general.lisp` with the following contents:
+Then, let’s populate the file `general.lisp` with the following contents:

 ```lisp
 (uiop:define-package